aanwaokolo/aanwaokolo/README.md

 # 👋 Hi there, I'm Anne Awele Nwaokolo

 I'm a passionate Data & Healthcare Analyst with a strong background in data storytelling, healthcare intelligence, and process improvement.
-With experience across NHS Trusts and health tech, I specialize in transforming raw data into actionable insights that support better decision-making in health and care.
+With experience across NHS Trusts and health tech, With an MSc In Data Aanlytics with distinction, I specialize in transforming raw data into actionable insights that support better decision-making in health and care.

 ## 👀 What I’m Interested In
 - Data Analytics & Visualization